Call us on 01494 484800

 That figure takes into account the claims received from SportsCover Direct over the past 18 months.

-In all, nearly 2% of customers making a claim within their first year of cover.
+In all, nearly 2% of customers make a claim within their first year of cover.
 The percentage may sound small, but with many golfers enjoying time on the course for upwards of 30 years, the chance of needing your cover is greater than it may first seem.

-Perhaps unsurprisingly, the most common thing golfers have claimed for is damage or loss of their equipment whilst on course.
+Perhaps unsurprisingly, the most common thing golfers have claimed for is damage or loss of their equipment whilst on the course.
 Those type of claims make up 38% of those received by SportsCover Direct.